cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 Remember that database searching is more structured at the document level, and that this structure is reflected in the ability to do field searches.
-In Figure 9, for instance, we use two search fields.
+In Figure 9, for instance, I used two search fields.
 The first field is a subject term search for the subject **DIFFUSION of innovations**, and it's marked as a subject field with the **DE** at the beginning.
 The second field is an abstract search, and this is shown in the drop down box to the right of the query term.